bathom14/GravebloomReference/content/002 Races/Dragonborn.md

 **Chromatic Warding.** Starting at 5th level, as an action, you can channel your draconic energy to protect yourself.
 For one minute, you become immune to the damage type associated with your Chromatic Ancestry.
 Once you use this trait, you can’t do so again until you finish a long rest.

-**Chromatic Redirection.** Starting at 5th level, when you recieve damage of the type associated with your Chromatic ancestry, you may attempt to redirect that energy.
+**Chromatic Redirection.** Starting at 5th level, when you receive damage of the type associated with your Chromatic ancestry, you may attempt to redirect that energy.
 If you choose to do so, you must make a DC 13 Constitution saving throw.
 If you succeed, you may ignore that damage and make a free Breath Weapon attack without expending a use.
-If this Breath Weapon hits, it deals additional damage equal to the damage you would have recieved.
+If this Breath Weapon hits, it deals additional damage equal to the damage you would have received.
 You may use this ability a number of times equal to one-half of your proficiency bonus, rounded down, and regain all expended uses when you finish a long rest.

 ### Gem Dragonborn

-**Ability Score Increase.** Your intelligence score increases by 1
+**Ability Score Increase.** Your Intelligence score increases by 1

 **Alignment.** Like their Gem Dragon progenitors, Gem Dragonborn tend towards neutral alignments